binarykitchen/avconv/README.md

 // You can also pipe the output stream.pipe(fs.createWriteStream('video.mp4'));

-stream.once('exit', function(exitCode, signal) {
+stream.once('exit', function(exitCode, signal, metadata) {
     /*
-    Here you knows the avconv process is finished
+    Here you know the avconv process is finished Metadata contains parsed avconv output as described in the next section */
-    */
 });
 ```